Home Care Specialty Training For Nurse Aides FAQ

 1. Is training required?

-Individuals must successfully complete the North Carolina state-approved Home Care Aide specialty training program.
+Individuals must successfully complete the North Carolina state-approved Home Care Specialty Training Program for Nurse Aides.

 Go back to top »